lnbc1QWFyb24/create-coreln-app/README.md

 ![Prism Preview](https://i.imgur.com/heUckq4.jpg)

+## Introduction:
 ROYGBIV creates Lightning prisms, which are BOLT 12 offers that split Lightning payments to different parties at percentages you define.

 This repository contains a progressive web app - the frontend component to ROYGBIV.
 The backend Core Lightning plugin is available [here](https://github.com/daGoodenough/ROYGBIV-backend) and requires Core Lightning with the runtime flag 'experimental-dual-fund.'

 BOLT 12 offers are static QR payment codes that can be reused again and again.
 Currently, ROYGBIV supports prism payouts to node pubkeys via keysend.

+## Challenges:
+- Core Lightning plugin local development environment.
+- Started on Polar but ultimately had to move to Docker.

+## Coming Soon:
+- Add functionality to edit existings prisms: add or remove members, change share amounts, etc.
-Support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses are coming soon.
+- Add support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses.
+- Add different payout strategies, such as payment amount thresholds and time-based payouts.

 ## Install Instructions: